Your Address Has Been Flagged as High Risk by a Third-Party Screening Tool: Hyperliquid Warning Explained

 Optional Frontend-State Check

 Some users document the frontend allow-or-deny state by checking the public wallet against Hyperliquid's frontend-state endpoint.
 This is not a withdrawal instruction.
-It is a way to preserve evidence that the frontend currently rejects the address.
+It is just another way to record what the frontend is currently doing.

 The phrase legalCheck may appear in technical discussions of this state.
 Non-technical users do not need to run commands under pressure.
 It is enough to save the warning screenshot and ask a technical reviewer to document the frontend state if that evidence becomes useful.